 Selfish?
-No, Self Care.
+No, It’s Self Care.

 I am often asked the question ‘isn’t self-care just being selfish?’
 I always answer ‘No!!!!’